-When communication is established, the Scanmaster will enter Run mode.
-On the display you will see O2 millivolt readings from the engine's oxygen sensor.
-You will also see degrees of knock retard, which correlates with how bad the car is knocking (detonating), which will normally show 0.0.
+When the engine is started, the Scanmaster will enter Run mode.
+On the left side of the display you will see O2 millivolt readings from the engine's oxygen sensor.
+On the right side it will display degrees of knock retard, which correlates with how bad the car is knocking (detonating).